-- (1) Contractors must ensure B-5 ECEAP providers use a developmentally appropriate approach emphasizing: - (a) Active, play-based, multi-sensory learning experiences. - (b) First-hand exploration and investigation of real-life materials, people, and events. - (c) Choice, decision-making, and problem-solving. - (d) Topics and materials related to children's emergent interests and development of identity. - (e) Opportunities for children to direct their own learning, minimizing teacher-directed activities. - (2) Contractors must ensure B-5 ECEAP providers implement culturally relevant practices that: - (a) Reflect the cultures of enrolled children including tribal cultural preservation such as, Since Time Immemorial. - (b) Support ongoing development of each child's home language acquisition. - (c) Support development of additional languages the child is learning. - (d) Support development of tribal language for Native American and Alaskan Native children. - (e) Include and demonstrate respect for diverse family structures and cultures, including gender identity and expression and multi-generational families. - (f) Focus on the daily life of families in the community, rather than only on holidays, celebrations, or people far away. - (3) B-5 ECEAP providers must not plan religious activities in the curriculum.
+- (1) Contractors must ensure ECEAP providers use a developmentally appropriate approach emphasizing: - (a) Active, play-based, multi-sensory learning experiences. - (b) First-hand exploration and investigation of real-life materials, people, and events. - (c) Choice, decision-making, and problem-solving. - (d) Topics and materials related to children's emergent interests and development of identity. - (e) Opportunities for children to direct their own learning, minimizing teacher-directed activities. - (2) Contractors must ensure ECEAP providers implement culturally relevant practices that: - (a) Reflect the cultures of enrolled children including Tribal cultural preservation such as, John McCoy (Iulilaš) Since Time Immemorial: Tribal Sovereignty in Washington State.

+- (b) Support ongoing development of each child's home language acquisition. - (c) Support development of additional languages the child is learning. - (d) Support development of Tribal language for Native American and Alaskan Native children. - (e) Include and demonstrate respect for diverse family structures and cultures, including gender identity and expression and multi-generational families. - (f) Focus on the daily life of families in the community, rather than only on holidays, celebrations, or people far away. - (3) ECEAP providers must not plan religious activities in the curriculum.
 This does not preclude children or families from sharing their traditions.